 Look for features such as cuffs that close tightly to keep out cold air and snow, zippers with large teeth, wind flaps over the zippers and double breasted chest openings to block wind and water.
 Cuffs, pockets and chest closures with multiple closure systems such as zippers and snaps or zippers ,Velcro and snaps tend to stop more wind.
 Zip out liners are very handy.
 You can remove your liner when its warm in the afternoon and put it back in when the temperature dips.

 Nehru or Euro style collars on jackets tend to cover the neck better.
 A turtle neck sweater will help some.
-In really cold weather a balaclava or a leather riding mask will make a big difference.
+In really cold weather a balaclava or mask will make a big difference.
 Remember to cover your neck!
 By the time you have traveled a half a mile in cold weather you will know if you forgot to cover that Adam's apple!

 Wet feet become cold and numb quickly, keep your feet dry by wearing appropriate boots.
 When your feet become wet (through sweating or immersion) you need to put on dry, fresh socks.